projectNightmares/CorePunk/README.md

 # User README for Game Map Pin Placement Script

 ## Overview
 This Python script automates the placement and deletion of pins on a game map.
 The script is designed to work with a game running on a 24inch 1080p (1920x1080) resolution screen.
 For accurate pin placement, ensure that the game map is zoomed in, centered on the screen, and that the character remains stationary.
+This code doesn't provide any advantage over other players.
+The code's purpose is simplify the 15 step pin creation (which is absolutely rediculous for a pin creation).

 ## Key Features
 - **Automated Pin Placement(`, 1, 2, 3, 4, 5) :** The script allows you to place various types of pins on the map at the position of the character.